Six Ways to Qualify for ECO Grants in 2024

 1. Eligibility through receiving benefits

-If you or anyone in your household receives any of the following benefits, then you can apply straight away for an ECO grant.
-There’s no income requirements but you need to have claimed the benefit within 12 months of the installation.
+If you or anyone in your household receives any of the following means-tested benefits, you can apply immediately for an ECO grant.
+There are no income requirements for this route and the installer requests a data match to confirm eligibility as per the Ofgem guidance.
+Once the installer has a data match, they have 12 months to complete the installation regardless of whether you remain on the qualifying benefit.

 • Child Tax Credit